YellowJacketLinux/Platillo/LEGAL.md

 `COPYING` at https://ctan.org/tex-archive/fonts/urw/base35

-To draw my glyphs based on the Zapf Dingbats glyphs, I specifically did not look at the code of either the Adobe version of the font or the URW version of the font.
+To draw my glyphs based on the Zapf Dingbats glyphs, I specifically did not look at the code of either the Adobe version of the typeface or the URW version of the typeface.
 I created the TeX file `ZapfDingbats.tex` using the LaTeX CTAN `pifont` package to create a visual representation of the glyphs for me to refer to when writing my own SVG code to generate similar (although visually distinguishable in many cases) glyphs.
 Not a single line of code (glyph generating or otherwise) was copied.
 Please note that that at least through the LaTeX `pifont` package, the glyphs at `0x80` through `0x8D` are not available.
 It appears they are not even in the URW version of the font, at least not as packaged for CTAN.

 Given that financially free versions of the glyphs are *already* widely available and given that these glyphs are so important to digital typography and